shoaibnoor95/MediaMagpie/README.md

 Here is a list of some features:
 - Supports different file formats like png, jpeg, gif etc.
 - MediaMagpie can crawl 0..n local directories to register medias
-- Media files can be uploaded via web frontend
+- Media files can be uploaded via web frontend (drag & drop)
 - You can set meta information to medias like 'name' or 'tags'
 - You can arrange medias within albums
 - "View Modes" can be set to Albums used to hide or publish an album to other users or visitors
 - Supports drag & drop of media files
 - Preview images files will be resized automatically only when needed
-- The user can specify preview/ thumb image sizes
+- The user can specify the size of preview/ thumb image
+- The application supports SSL to protect your credentials and medias
+- Optionally, you can store your medias on an amazon S3 system

 Prerequisites
 -------------
 ### JAVA
-MediaMagpie runs on each unix-/Mac platforms which have JAVA 1.6 JRE installed.
+MediaMagpie runs on each unix-/Mac platforms which have JAVA 1.7 JRE installed.
 The project contains a shell start script that starts the integrated jetty server and deploys the applications.
+The installation process is very simple.
 ### Databases
 All RDBMS can be used which are supported by Hibernate.
 For a first test, a very simple solution is the internal HSQL database, that will be delivered within the MediaMagpie distribution.